alejandroalffer/alastria-node-t/README.md

 * Alfonso de la Rocha, https://github.com/adlrocha
 * ... and many other contributors to the Alastria ecosystem

+Alastria-T Network is a `GoQuorum` network that uses the IBFT consensus algorithm
 ## Configuration & Installation: Quick Guide for docker-compose

 In Alastria-T network there are 3 types of nodes.